Russ Grimm: Professional playing career

-He was drafted in the third round by the Redskins in the 1981 NFL draft.
-Along with Jeff Bostic, Mark May, George Starke and Joe Jacoby, Russ Grimm was a founding member of the Redskins' renowned "Hogs" offensive line of the 1980s and early 1990s (deemed one of the best front fives of NFL history), which was a mainstay of the Redskins' glory years during the first Joe Gibbs era.
+Grimm was drafted 69th overall in the third round by the Redskins in the 1981 NFL draft.
+Along with Jeff Bostic, Mark May, George Starke and Joe Jacoby, Grimm was a founding member of the Redskins' renowned "Hogs" offensive line of the 1980s and early 1990s (deemed one of the best front fives of NFL history), which was a mainstay of the Redskins' glory years during the first Joe Gibbs era.

-During his 11 seasons as the Redskins' starting guard, Russ Grimm helped lead his team to four Super Bowl appearances and three Super Bowl victories (Super Bowl XVII in 1983, Super Bowl XXII in 1988, and Super Bowl XXVI in 1992).
-Along the way, Grimm was selected to 4 consecutive Pro Bowl appearances (1983–1986).
-He was named an All-Pro in each of those years as well.
+During his 11 seasons as the Redskins' starting guard, Grimm helped lead the team to four Super Bowl appearances and three Super Bowl victories (Super Bowl XVII in 1983, Super Bowl XXII in 1988, and Super Bowl XXVI in 1992).
+Along the way, he was selected to four consecutive Pro Bowl appearances (1983–1986).
+Grimm was named an All-Pro in each of those years as well.

 Joe Bugel, Grimm's former offensive line coach and the Boss Hog, said that Grimm could play anywhere, "He was one of the most complete football players, and people, that I've ever coached.
 He could play all the positions – center, guard and tackle.
 He was the leader by example."

 According to Mark May, a teammate both at Pittsburgh and on the Redskins, no one lived up to the "Hog" persona more than Grimm: "He was a blue collar stiff and proud of it."
 In his 2005 memoir, May recalled a Christmas party at his house in 1982: "I iced down a keg of beer and stationed it on the landing between the first floor and basement.
 Russ turned the landing into his headquarters for the evening.
 He grabbed a chair and a Hog shot glass (a 60-ounce pitcher) and parked his butt on the landing next to the keg.
 Except for an occasional trip to the bathroom, we didn't see Russ on the first level all night..."

 Don Warren - the Washington tight end, and fellow Hog - once said about Grimm's congeniality, "Russ Grimm would swallow his dip by halftime and throw up on somebody's shoes."

-Grimm was a semifinalist for the Pro Football Hall of Fame in 2004, and a finalist in 2005, 2006, 2007 and 2008.
+Grimm was a semifinalist for the Pro Football Hall of Fame in 2004, and a finalist in 2005, 2006, 2007, and 2008.
 He was elected to the Hall of Fame in 2010.
 The bust of Grimm, sculpted by Scott Myers, was unveiled at the Enshrinement Ceremony on August 8, 2010.

 Coaching career

+Washington Redskins

 After retiring as a player, Grimm returned to the Redskins as a tight end coach (from 1992 through 1996, and offensive line coach from 1997 through 2000, during which he was instrumental in the development of tackles Chris Samuels and Jon Jansen.
-After his coaching stint with the Redskins, Grimm joined the Pittsburgh Steelers as offensive line coach in September 2000.
-In 2004, he was promoted to assistant head coach (offensive line).